NicHaaJun/TomocatDB/README.md

 ## Interfacing with your database

 You can easily access your database using pandas.
-Simply provide the connection string to your database, followed by an sql statement.
+Simply provide the connection string to your database followed by an sql statement.

 ```
 import pandas as pd